Jerry Meals: Notable games

 On September 8, 2012, Meals incorrectly ruled Mark Teixeira of the New York Yankees out on a game-ending double play at first base against the Baltimore Orioles.
 If Meals had made the correct call, the game would have been tied, but instead the Orioles won and moved up a game to be even with the Yankees for first in the AL East.

 On July 29, 2013, Meals incorrectly ruled Daniel Nava of the Boston Red Sox out at home plate in the 8th inning against the Tampa Bay Rays which would have tied the game.
 Instead, the Rays held on to win 2–1.
 Red Sox manager John Farrell was ejected for arguing the call, which Meals later admitted was incorrect.

 On April 22, 2014, Meals was the home plate umpire when Albert Pujols of the Los Angeles Angels hit his 500th career home run against the Washington Nationals.

 Personal life

 Meals lives in Perry Township, just outside Salem in Columbiana County, Ohio.
 He is married to Robyn Meals and has five children.

-At 5'8" tall, Meals and Mark Wegner are the shortest umpires in Major League Baseball as of 2012.
+At 5'8" tall, Meals and Mark Wegner were the shortest umpires in Major League Baseball as of 2012.